What metrics and KPIs do the experts use to measure UX effectiveness?

 • Task Time

-Attitude (what they say)
+Attitudinal (what they say)

-How users feel, what they say before, during or after using a product, and how this affects brand perception.
+How users feel, what they say before, during, or after using a product, and how this affects brand perception.

 To measure this, you might want to capture these attitudinal metrics: